oracle/terraform-provider-oci/website/docs/r/network_firewall_network_firewall_policy_security_rule.html.markdown

 	* `service` - An array of service list names to be evaluated against the traffic protocol and protocol-specific parameters.
 	* `source_address` - An array of address list names to be evaluated against the traffic source address.
 	* `url` - An array of URL list names to be evaluated against the HTTP(S) request target.
+* `description` - The description of the security rule.
+This field can be used to add additional info.
-* `inspection` - Type of inspection to affect the Traffic flow.
+* `inspection` - Type of inspection to affect the traffic flow.
 This is only applicable if action is INSPECT.
 	* INTRUSION_DETECTION - Intrusion Detection.
 	* INTRUSION_PREVENTION - Intrusion Detection and Prevention.
 Traffic classified as potentially malicious will be rejected as described in `type`.
-* `name` - Name for the Security rule, must be unique within the policy.
+* `name` - Name for the security rule, must be unique within the policy.
 * `parent_resource_id` - OCID of the Network Firewall Policy this security rule belongs to.
 * `position` - An object which defines the position of the rule.
 	* `after_rule` - Identifier for rule after which this rule lies.